Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: -th elliptic integrable system associated to a -symmetric space

 \subsection{The maximal determined case}

-Let us see how can be rewritten the elliptic system in this case in terms more geometric.
-Let us recall that the determined systems can be considered as a system on the 1-form $\alpha$. \begin{thm} Let $\tau\colon \g\to\g$ be an automorphism of odd order $k'=2k+1$.
-Let us set $J_0=\taum^{-1}$ and $\undj_0$ the corresponding complex structure on $\mk$ (i.e. the value of $\undj$ at the reference point $y_0=1.G_0\in N$, see equation (\ref{def-odd})).
+Let us see how can be rewritten the elliptic system in this case in more geometric terms.
+Let us recall that the determined system can be considered as a system on the 1-form $\alpha$. \begin{thm} Let $\tau\colon \g\to\g$ be an automorphism of odd order $k'=2k+1$.
+Let us set $J_0=\taum$ and let $\undj_0$ be the corresponding complex structure on $\mk$ i.e. the value of $\undj$ at the reference point $y_0=1.G_0\in N$ (see equation (\ref{def-odd})).
 Then the associated maximal determined system, $\syst(k'-1,\tau)$, is equivalent to